-Some content filtering appliance vendors compensate for this increased traffic through load balancing utilizing some sort of round robin like system.
-The problem with this solution is that it requires multiple appliances, which demands more space in the datacenter, more energy, more cooling, and of course more money.
-In an era in which the private sector is turning to software defined solutions in order to reduce the array of the endless network devices that must be routinely managed, K12 systems must begin transitioning to non-hardware solutions as well in order to alleviate the workload from IT staffs that are already uncomfortably over stretched.
+In an era in which the private sector is turning to software-defined solutions in order to reduce the array of the endless network devices that must be routinely managed, K12 systems must begin transitioning to non-hardware solutions in order to lighten the workload from IT staffs that are already overstretched.

 There is a fine-balance on what has to be allowed and what security measures can be put into place.
 And then there is the dilemma of how to control Internet activities once the student takes the device off campus.
 For many families, the school laptop may be the first computer the child has had at home.
 Many schools have underestimated the blowback from parents as a result of unmanaged web activity.
 In some cases, parents have demanded that the school take the devices back until proper content filtering was enforced.
 This type of PR can wreak havoc on a one-to-one initiative.

 So how does a K12 system filter web activity for students while at home?
-Most filtering solutions utilize some sort of proxy solution in which a locally installed client on each laptop forwards all web traffic that is originated off premise back to the schools’ datacenter where it is forced through the filter once again.
+Most filtering solutions utilize some sort of proxy solution in which a locally installed client on each laptop forwards all web traffic that is originated off-premise back to the schools’ datacenter where it is forced through the filter once again.
 Sometimes this may involve the purchase of yet another appliance or two to serve as proxies to service these requests.
-Again, this results in more capital expenditure not to mention the inefficiency of propelling off premise traffic back to the datacenter.
-In cases in which the datacenter is down, off premise student devices are unable to reach the Internet at all which can impact homework assignments and exam preparation.
+Again, this results in more capital expenditure not to mention the inefficiency of propelling off-premise traffic back to the datacenter.
+In cases in which the data centre is down, off-premise student devices are unable to reach the Internet at all which can impact homework assignments and exam preparation.